Michiel-VandeVelde/Thesis/content/introduction.md

 Traqula, and its various components are publicly available on GitHub and the npm package manager under the open-source MIT software license.

+<span class="comment" data-author="JDS">I think it makes sense to swap sota and requirements.
+We did our investigation based on the requirements after all?
+We want to do abc so we looked at xyz.</span>
 <span class="comment" data-author="RT">TODO</span>
 The next section....